larsocai/atm-using-react/README.md

+#ATM using React

+A React application that creates a user interface, which mimics the functionality and behavior of a real-world ATM machine through deposits and cash back.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).